SICGames/TBChestTracker/README.md

 # TBChestTracker - Total Battle Chest Tracker

+## Important News
+Once version 1.0 is released to general public, this project won't get a lot of attention/updates.
 ## Description
 Easily count clan chests with a hotkey and let the automation take control.
 ## Features